Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we provide convergence characterizations of \texttt{CuteMaxVar}.
-Note that existing analysis for gradient-compression based distributed methods are not applicable in our case.
+Note that existing analysis for gradient-compression based { federated learning and distributed algorithms} are not applicable in our case.
 For example, \cite{karimireddy2019error} and \cite{basu2019qsparse} provided analysis for EF based distributed algorithms, but only considered a single-block smooth unconstrained non-convex optimization problem.
 Their algorithms also only used compression in the uplink direction.
 The work in \cite{ma2021communication} extended the analysis in \cite{karimireddy2019error} to cover the multi-block case.
 However, \cite{ma2021communication} still deals with unconstrained optimization; the compression was also only for the uplink.
 Note that our problem involves multiple blocks, manifold constraints, and compression of both downlink and uplink communications.
 In addition, analytical methods in \cite{bernstein2018signsgd, alistarh2017qsgd, stich2018sparsified, basu2019qsparse, karimireddy2019error} are based on distributed gradient descent with gradient compression.
-However, the considered distributed MAX-VAR GCCA, even without compression, does not belong to the genre of distributed gradient.
+However, the considered {federated} MAX-VAR GCCA, even without compression, does not belong to the genre of {these methods}.
 Hence, nontrivial custom analysis is required to establish convergence of \texttt{CuteMaxVar}.